mathewlippincott/headfullofair/_pages/boundarylayers.md

 As the air spins it expands to fill the space behind me and detaches from my leaves, creating a tree-sized spinning air bubble, or air mass.
 Pulling at the air around it, this air mass becomes a vortex.
 The trail left in the wind is called a vortex street.

-The vortex street extends behind the tree about 8-10 times the height of the tree, and extends about avove the tree about 2.5 tree heights.
+The vortex street extends behind the tree about 8-10 times the height of the tree, and extends above the tree about 2.5 tree heights.

 ![vortex behind a tree, an overhead view](../assets/images/boundarylayers/treeoverhead.png)